luaralulu/cycle-track/docs/specifications.md

 - **Animations**: new month grids fade/slide in smoothly; scroll position is preserved to avoid jumpiness
 - **Data sources**: past months come from Supabase; future months use prediction logic

-Great, here's the new section for your `specifications.md`, following the existing markdown style:

 ---

 ### 📆 Google Calendar Integration